-The proposed project includes an open-cut coal mine, located in the Surat Basin, 12 kilometres (km) north-east of Wandoan and approximately 400 km north-west of Brisbane.
+The proposed project includes an open-cut coal mine, located in the Surat Basin, 2.8 kilometres (km) south-east of Taroom township, 42 km north-west of Wandoan and approximately 400 km north-west of Brisbane.

-The proposed mine is expected to produce approximately six million tonnes per annum (Mtpa) of product coal for the 20-year life of the mine.
-The mine is intended for the extraction of thermal coal for the export market, primarily to the North Asia, Japan, Korea, Taiwan markets as well as the emerging markets of China, India and south-east Asia.
+The proposed mine is expected to produce approximately eight million tonnes per annum (Mtpa) of product coal for the 20 years life of the mine (amended from 25 years by proponent since release of initial advice statement).
+The mine is intended for the extraction of thermal coal for the export market to the North Asia, Japan, Korea, Taiwan market as well as the emerging markets of China, India and south-east Asia.
+Lower specification coal suited for domestic power generators may also be produced.